Saudi Arabia Says Iran 'Unquestionably Sponsored' Attack On Oil Facilities

 Saudi Arabia has rushed to restore capacity to its oil infrastructure, pledging to fulfill orders despite the attacks.

 On Tuesday, Saudi Aramco President and CEO Amin Nasser said the company plans to restore production to full capacity by the end of the month.
-"These synchronized attacks were timed to create maximum damage to our facilities and operations," Nasser said at a news conference in Jeddah.
+"These synchronized attacks were timed to create maximum damage to our facilities and operations," Nasser said at a news conference in Jiddah.

 NPR's Geoff Brumfiel contributed to this report.